millifrill/Examiq/README.md

-# Flashcard & Quiz API
+# Flashcard & Quiz Study Platform

 A study platform where users can create their own questions and answers in both quiz and flashcard formats, explore and use collections created by other users, and practice through interactive sessions.